har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * Navigate a route with waypoints from one of up to 7 route files in **FormatGEO** .wpt format that were previously uploaded to the gpsvario.
 * 128x64 LCD display of
   * GPS and barometric altitude
-  * climb/sink rate
+  * Climb / sink rate
-  * distance from start/to waypoint
+  * Distance-from-start / distance-to-waypoint
-  * ground speed
+  * Ground speed
-  * glide ratio
+  * Glide ratio
-  * course-over-ground or magnetic compass heading
+  * Course-over-ground / magnetic compass heading
-  * bearing to start/waypoint
+  * Bearing-to-start / bearing-to-waypoint
-  * time-of-day
+  * Time-of-day
-  * elapsed-time
+  * Elapsed time
   * GPS Dilution of Precision (DOP)
-  * supply voltage
+  * Supply voltage
-  * status icons for vario audio feedback, data logging, bluetooth status
+  * Status icons for vario audio feedback, data logging, bluetooth
-* Variometer audio feedback uses the esp32 onboard DAC and external audio amplifier driving an 8ohm cellphone speaker with sine-wave tones.
+* Variometer audio feedback uses the esp32 DAC and external audio amplifier driving an 8ohm cellphone speaker with sine-wave tones.
-* Flight summaries are stored as single line entries in the file `flightlog.txt` in the SPIFFS file system.
+* Flight summaries are stored as single line entries in the file `flightlog.txt`.
 The flight summary has flight date, start time, start and end coordinates, duration, max altitude, max climb and sink rates.
 This text file can be downloaded using WiFi and opened in a spreadsheet for analysis (open as CSV file).
 * Bluetooth transmission of `$LK8EX1` or `$XCTRC` NMEA sentences at a frequency of up to 10Hz.
 Validated with **XCTrack** app on my Android phone.

 # Changes from release v1.0